dloss/klp/README.md

 Use `--max-events`/`-m` to limit the output to the given number of events.
 This is useful to avoid being flooded with lots and lots of output.

+Use `--skip` to avoid parsing the first lines.

 ### Customize the output formatting

 Experiment with `--indent`, `--expand`, `--output-sep` and `--each-key` to change the formatting of the output.